jsdealy/latin/miscellae/guideToLatinConversation.md

 they can.

-STUDIIS VACARE, LE-
+STUDIIS VACARE, LE

-GERE, MEMORISE MAN-
+GERE, MEMORISE MANDARE.
-DARE.

 In studiis pro mea parte
 versor.